lincolnloop/element-queries-example/post.md

 For demo purposes, I've put the basic Article component HTML into different sized columns, allowing you to see each state.
 Resizing your browser or editing a column's width in your browser's developer tools will trigger layout changes ([which is separate CSS](https://github.com/lincolnloop/element-queries-example/blob/gh-pages/page.css)), resulting in a visual change to a few Article components.

 You can imagine this Article component being used throughout a news website or packaged as a syndication widget.
-It's a pattern found CNN.com<sup>[1]</sup>, which just so happens to be using element queries!
+It's a pattern found CNN.com, which just so happens to be using element queries!

 ## How It's Built

 Since element queries aren't part of any specification (yet) we'll need some help getting the functionality we want.
-I recommend [eq.js by Sam Richards](https://github.com/Snugug/eq.js), a lightweight polyfill<sup>[2]</sup>, though most of the other solutions work similarly.
+I recommend [eq.js by Sam Richards](https://github.com/Snugug/eq.js), a lightweight polyfill, though most of the other solutions work similarly.
 With eq.js you'll only need to include one file:

 ```
 @syntax: HTML